What is a Contract?

 Some contracts must be in writing to be enforceable.
 Most don't.

-To make a legally binding contract, all of these 5 elements must be satisfied:
+To make a legally binding contract, 5 elements must be satisfied: offer, acceptance, consideration, intention and capacity:

 - Offer: One party makes an offer